 Property, plant and equipment held for use in the production or/and supply of goods or services, or for administrative purposes, are stated in the balance sheet at cost, less any subsequent accumulated depreciation and subsequent accumulated impairment losses, if any.

-The cost of an item of property, plant and equipment comprises its purchase price, including import duties and non-refundable purchase taxes, after deducting trade discounts and rebates, any directly attributable cost of bringing the item to its working condition for its intended use and estimated costs of dismantling and removing the item and restoring the site on which it is located.
+The cost of an item of property, plant and equipment comprises its purchase price, including import duties and non¬ refundable purchase taxes, after deducting trade discounts and rebates, any directly attributable cost of bringing the item to its working condition for its intended use and estimated costs of dismantling and removing the item and restoring the site on which it is located.

 Where an asset or part of an asset is replaced and it is probable that future economic benefits associated with the item will be available to the Company, the expenditure is capitalised and the carrying amount of the item replaced is derecognised.
-Similarly, overhaul costs associated with major maintenance which can be measured reliably are capitalised and depreciated over their useful life where it is probable that future economic benefits will be available and any remaining carrying amounts of the cost of previous overhauls are derecognised.
+Similarly, overhaul costs associated with major maintenance which can be measured reliably are capitalised and depreciated over their useful lives where it is probable that future economic benefits will be available and any remaining carrying amounts of the cost of previous overhauls are derecognised.
 All other costs are charged to profit and loss during the reporting period in which they are incurred.

 In case of self-constructed assets, cost includes the costs of all materials used in construction, direct labour, allocation of overheads, directly attributable borrowing costs.

-Depreciation is calculated on estimated useful life using the written down value method for Property, plant and equipment situated at Liluah Unit - I (Howrah), Vapi and Vizag, and on property, plant and equipment situated at other locations are provided on straight line method over the useful life of assets, at the rates and in the manner specified in Part C of Schedule II of the Act except in respect of certain categories of assets, where the useful life of the assets has been assessed based on a technical evaluation.
-The estimated useful life, depreciation method and residual value are reviewed at the end of each annual reporting year, with the effect of any changes in estimate being accounted for on a prospective basis.
-Each component of an item of property, plant and equipment with a cost that is significant in relation to the cost of that item is depreciated separately if its useful life differs from the other components of the asset.
+Depreciation is calculated on estimated useful lives using the written down value method for Property, plant and equipment situated at Liluah Unit - I (Howrah), Vapi and Vizag, and on property, plant and equipment situated at other locations are provided on straight line method over the useful lives of assets, at the rates and in the manner specified in Part C of Schedule II of the Act except in respect of certain categories of assets, where the useful life of the assets has been assessed based on a technical evaluation.

 Freehold land is not depreciated.
 Leasehold land (includes development cost) is amortised on a straight-line basis over the period of respective lease, except land acquired on perpetual lease.
-Useful life and residual values are reviewed at each financial year end and adjusted, as appropriate.
+Useful lives and residual values are reviewed at each financial year end and adjusted, as appropriate.
 Leasehold improvements are amortised/ depreciated over the remaining tenure of the contract.

 Based on technical assessment done by experts in earlier years and management's estimate: